 The Problem to be Solved

-In discussions with claims adjusters (our target users) over the course of building v1 of the BriteClaims system, we were made aware that one of the most important things for them to do their job effectively is the ability to keep track of the different tasks they needed to complete to work on the insurance claims their customers would submit.
+Discussions with claims adjusters (our target users) over the course of building v1 of the BriteClaims system revealed that one of the most important things for them to do their job effectively is the ability to keep track of the different tasks they needed to complete to work on the insurance claims their customers would submit.

 Once all our assumptions were declared, we collaboratively distilled those assumptions into a hypothesis statement.